 Through the Open SUNY student orientation you will learn how to use various features and what to expect when taking an online, hybrid, or web enhanced course using the Blackboard Learning Management System.
 If this is your first time using Blackboard Learn or your first online class you need to go through the orientation as your instructor will not be teaching you how to navigate and complete these tasks.

 Blackboard Learn - The Open SUNY Student Orientation is located on your Blackboard Learn home page.

 On Campus Workshops for Students

 If you still feel you need additional assistance you can attend one of the eLearning face-to-face student workshops held on campus in D303 (3rd floor of the library, or via an online webinar.
-The Fall 2014 Workshop schedule can be accessed through the sidebar menu under Fall Workshops.
+The SPRING 2015 Workshop schedule can be accessed through the menu under Workshops.